An extended locally constant field approximation for nonlinear Compton scattering

-All the above shows that corrections to the LCFA give some improvements, but problems remain that need to be resolved.
-Further issues are revealed by looking at the more physical case of pulsed fields.
-In contrast to the monochromatic case, where $\mathcal{F}_1(\varphi)=-2/45$ and $\mathcal{F}_2(\varphi) = -7/45$, both constant, the $\mathcal{F}_j(\varphi)$ will blow up, independent of the value of $s$, when the field strength goes to zero, $a_0(\varphi)\to0$, as it does both outside the pulse and also whenever the field oscillates.
-While the Airy functions go to zero faster (exponentially) in the same limit, killing the divergence from the $\mathcal{F}_j$, we can still have $\mathcal{F}_j$ large while the Airy functions remain small, which leads to very large peaks in (\ref{delta-LCFA}) which exceed the LCFA result, and which do not appear in the full QED result.
+The above illustrates that naively applying corrections to the LCFA gives some improvements, but that problems remain.
+Further problems are revealed by looking at the more physical case of pulsed fields.
+Then (in contrast to the monochromatic case) the $\mathcal{F}_j(\varphi)$ will in general blow up, independent of $s$, when the field strength goes to zero, $a_0(\varphi)\to0$, as it does both outside the pulse and also whenever the field oscillates.
+Numerical investigation shows that this is where the apparently small corrections become large: the corrected rate (\ref{delta-LCFA}) exhibits very large peaks which exceed the LCFA result, and which do not appear in the full QED result.
+(The Airy functions go to zero exponentially faster in the same limit, so there is no divergence, but we can still have $\mathcal{F}_j$ large while the Airy functions remain small, leading to the large peaks.)

-To understand this `low intensity blow-up' consider again (\ref{F-def}); problems arise when the field goes to zero because the LCFA expansion does not assume $1/a_0$ is small but rather (modulo $s$-dependence) that \textit{local} $1/a_0(\varphi)$ is small.
-Even in deriving the LCFA (see the supplement) the change of variables needed to bring exponents into the form of an Airy kernel is only valid when $a_0(\varphi)\not=0$.
-Hence, while the LCFA is intended to work at large $a_0$, we see that this must be understood as a local statement.
-In a pulse, however, $a_0(\varphi)$ cannot remain large indefinitely.